Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: A Bayesian Framework to Context Trees

 Following the Bayesian perspective, a standard point estimator of the tree structure is the maximum a posteriori (MAP) tree.
 In this case, by Proposition \ref{form_bay}, a posterior mode tree, denoted by $\tau_{\text{MAP}}$, satisfies

-Since $FQ_\alpha$ is a context-tree function, we can apply Proposition \ref{prop1} to identify a MAP tree and compute its corresponding posterior probability.
+Since $FQ_\alpha$ is a context-tree function, we can use Proposition \ref{prop1} to obtain a MAP tree in a simple and recursive way.
 Applying Proposition \ref{prop1} to the posterior distribution \eqref{postdist} provides a natural extension of the BCT algorithm proposed by \cite{kontoyiannis2022bayesiancontexttreesmodelling} to any prior distribution proportional to a context-tree function.
-Indeed, by choosing a prior proportional to a general CTW function, the method recovers the BCT algorithm as a special case.
+In fact, by choosing a prior proportional to a BCT function, the method recovers the BCT algorithm as a special case.